-- 1. People everywhere are feeling the sting of rising prices.
+- People everywhere are feeling the sting of rising prices.
 The crisis is personally impacting everyone across the UK, France, Germany and Poland where it is the top issue on people's minds.
 Many are already struggling to cope; having to draw from savings or skip meals, particularly among disengaged and low-trust segments of the population.
 The vast majority believe this won't be a short crisis, with many seeing no end in sight.
-Russia is seen as mostly to blame for the crisis ut energy companies and national government are also seen as responsible.
-Support to the war in Ukraine remains fairly high, although nearly one in three Poles and Germans think their government is doing too much on Ukraine. - 2.
-Trust in government's abilities to handle the crisis is low.
+Russia is seen as mostly to blame for the crisis, but energy companies and national government are also seen as responsible.
+Support for the war in Ukraine remains fairly high, although nearly one in three Poles and Germans think their government is doing too much for Ukraine. - Trust in government's abilities to handle the crisis is low.
 A perception that governments are not on top of the crisis has set in and will likely only get worse with winter approaching.
 How governments handle the crisis in the coming weeks may have lasting effects not just on their popularity but on trust in the system as a whole.
-Most people don't trust any political party to deal with the crisis but opposition parties are making gains everywhere, including populists and authoritarian parties such as the National Rally in France which is seen as most trustworthy. - 3.
-Unprecedented inflation could threaten social cohesion in Europe.
-Coming on the heels of COVID-19, people in all countries are worried about potential social upheaval, fearing protests, strikes and people going hungry over the winter as price increases bite even further.
-Yellow Vest-type movements may be poised to return. - 4.
-The crisis has not diminished people's resolve on climate goals, far from it.
-Policies in favour of renewables now seen as a way to save money and achieve energy independence receive clear support from the public, although that may be short lived especially many among low-trust groups who prefer climate commitments be put on hold. - 5.
-Policies to deal with the crisis must bridge the short and the long term.
-People are prepared to make sacrifices and pay high prices but they need to see both clear short-term relief and society-wide change to lock in long-term support.
-Many need immediate relief before they can look ahead.
-Policies that garner the most support combine short term solutions (tax cuts, price caps, taxing windfall profits and providing free alternatives to driving) as well as clear plans for long term investments.
+Most people don't trust any political party to deal with the crisis but opposition parties are making gains everywhere, including populists and authoritarian parties such as the National Rally in France, which is seen as most trustworthy.